BREAKING

 most vile/repugnant behaviors imaginable--but you'll somehow keep

-ones you keep trying to abolish from their character, as
+parts, are the ones you keep trying to abolish from their

-persistently as you have amputated them from your own.
-This
+personality, as persistently as you have amputated them from your

-challenge is invigorating, because it feeds your narcissism; you
+is invigorating, because it feeds your narcissism; you actually

-actually believe that you can fix someone else,
+believe that you can fix someone else, like you've

-associated with cravings for affection and positive mirroring, from
+childhood for affection and positive mirroring from your parents.

-your parents.
-The trouble is, you have unwittingly selected the
+The trouble is, you've subconsciously selected the same type

-same type of person who raised you, to
+of person who raised you, to try and meet these needs~ and there's

-meet these needs--and there's no cheese at the end of that tunnel.
+never gonna be cheese at the end of this tunnel.

 Consider

-you're willing to embrace the darker aspects in another, and love
+this: If you're willing to embrace the darker aspects in another,

-do the same for yourself?
-Once you get stronger at this, you'll
+you do the same for yourself?
+Once you learn how to

-have a much healthier relationship with You--and stop needing others
+do this, you'll have a much healthier relationship with You--and

 aggression.